NicoMandel/asdc_mwe/README.md

 # Trying to get things to work on ASDC

+## Default folder structure
+`.pt` files are kept in the `config` subfolder.
+Default data directories should be stored as subdirectories in the `data` folder

 ## Processes attempted to get working
 1. Train a model
 2. Inference with a model